naacl-org/naacl-schedule-2019/README.md

 The module `code/orderfile.py` is an object-oriented parser for \*ACL-style conference order files.
 It parses the order file to create an `Agenda` object which is a collection of `Day` objects which in turn contain either `Session` or `SessionGroup` objects. `Session` objects are used to represent conference session where as `SessionGroup` objects are used for a group of parallel track sessions.
 Therefore, a `SessionGroup` object also contains `Session` objects.
 Each `Session` object also contains `Item` objects which refer to presentation items (papers/posters/tutorials).

-This module is meant to be used with a complete order file, e.g., the manually combined order file described abovee and contained in `data/order/manually_combined_order`.
+This module is meant to be used with a complete order file, e.g., the manually combined order file described above and contained in `data/order/manually_combined_order`.
 A Python session illustrating the use of this module is shown below:

 ```python
 from pprint import pprint